EyeSeeTea/metadata-generator-script/README.md

 To get the default `categoryCombo` used at a dhis2 instance, go to the following endpoint:
 `/api/categoryCombos.json?filter=name:eq:default&fields=id,name` .

+## Alternative Name Attribute ID

+This flag is used for the `Alternative name` field of `Tracked entity type`.
+To get it go to this endpoint: `/api/attributes?query=Alternative%20name`

 ### How the default category combo is used